Mauznemo/SmartifyOS/README.md

 I also tried to make everything in `Assets/SmartifyOS` so that you shouldn't need to modify anything in it to work with your specific setup since all the project specific code is in `Scripts` and `ScriptableObjects`.

-Since SmartifyOS is still in the development phase the will probably be cases where you need to modify smoothing in `Assets/SmartifyOS`.
+Since SmartifyOS is still in the development phase there will probably be cases where you need to modify smoothing in `Assets/SmartifyOS`.
 Then just keep in mind that anything in there should not be (too) project (car/setup) specific.

 ## Supported Platforms